EEOC Retaliation: Everything You Need to Know

 In a case where an employee suspects employer retaliation, communication with the supervisor or human resources administration about reasons for negative acts places those insights on record.
 If an employer is not able to provide a credible excuse, a legitimate complaint charging retaliation is likely to follow.
 If the employer is unwilling to admit wrongdoing or take steps to correct the issue, an employee may be pressed to file complaint with the EEOC.

 The EEOC Enforcement Guidance on Retaliation and Related indicates that opposition protects all employees, including those in HR and managers.
 Advising an employer on EEO compliance, such as HR reporting EEO violations to management protected opposition is an example of protected opposition.

 If you have inquiries about EEOC retaliation rules, post your legal need on the UpCounsel marketplace.
 UpCounsel lawyers represent the top 5 percent attorneys in the United States, graduating from top law schools such as Harvard Law School and Yale Law School.
-UpCounsel attorneys have an average 14 years of legal experience, and have represented corporate clients like Google and Stripe.
+UpCounsel attorneys have an average 14 years of legal experience, and have represented corporate clients like Google and Menlo Ventures.